Wangt-CN/DisCo/README.md

-#### It achieves:
+#### ✨Compared to existing works, DisCo achieves:

+- **Generalizability** to a large-scale real-world human **without human-specific fine-tuning** (We also support [human-specific fine-tuning](https://github.com/Wangt-CN/DisCo#human-specific-fine-tuning)).
+Previous methods only support generation for a specific domain of human, e.g., [DreamPose](https://github.com/johannakarras/DreamPose) only generate fashion model with easy catwalk pose.

-- Current SOTA results for referring human dance generation, especially outperforming existing methods in terms of **generalizability to the real world scenarios**.
+- Current **SOTA results** for referring human dance generation.

 - Extensive usage cases and applications (see [project page](https://disco-dance.github.io/index.html) for more details).